 There’s actually a brief cowbell interlude to the first verse of ‘Ride into the Sun’, the first track on their first EP 1979 (with drums played by session drummer Frank Noon (Rick Allen joined just after the recording of ‘The Def Leppard EP’)) and I feel that song’s intro serves as a teasing preface to the band’s career.
 They have always intended to be, like the cowbell, perceived as glamorous, sleazy and er, polished?

-I’m pretty sure the song embedded here is the only instance of cowbell on the ‘On Through the Night’ album.
+I’m pretty sure the song embedded here (although UMG have apparently blocked it in many of countries.
+What a bunch of countries…) is the only instance of cowbell on the ‘On Through the Night’ album.
 It’s quite deep in the mix and doesn’t sound too contrived.
 There’s only one cowbell on ‘High n Dry’ (1981) too, in the first song ‘Let it Go’.
 Again, this sounds like it belongs there, and the choice to use it proves to be a good creative executive decision.

 The fact that Rick Allen lost his arm and continued to play with the band through the most successful phase of their career is characteristic of the ‘British resilience’ that is a feature of the more successful NWOBHM groups.
 He’s a special chap, and you can say what you like about their later career and reluctance to be considered a NWOBHM band, but the variety, texture and personality to his drumming throughout their less heavy later output (he’s an absolute machine on the earlier records too) really stands out.